CollaboRateMgmt/CollaboRate/README.md

    The CollaboRate tool helps to perform the microtask (work breakdown of a task).
 A simple copy-paste feature eases creation of child tasks.
 We will soon provide more advanced features to check child tasks.

-   Requirement tasks eventually break down into 'logic tasks'.
+   The breakdown process continues such that requirement tasks break down into 'logic tasks'.
 The Collaborate tool helps to break down logic tasks.
 To do this, it asks the user a couple of simple questions.
 When you break down logic tasks, you also generate software program steps (pseudocode).
 So crowd members with no programming  background break down problems into code!

    You manage tasks via any conventional bug tracking system.
 There are several available: Trac, Redmine, Bugzilla and so on.
 As you may know, you can use such systems to manage tasks as well.